-"separate CHIP" programs for certain beneficiaries.
-In Virginia, this includes CHIP (FAMIS

-MOMS) whose sixty (60) day post-partum period has ended, and CHIP (FAMIS) children turning 19 with incomes above 143% of the federal poverty level.
-Individuals who have reached age 19 or who have reached the end of their pregnancy period who are enrolled in CHIPRA 214 or CHIP coverage groups will be re-determined and enrolled in other coverage or, if no longer eligible, referred to Marketplace coverage.
+Federal continuity of coverage requirements do not apply to lawfully residing non-citizen pregnant women and children under age 19.
+Additionally, the continuity of coverage requirements do not apply for coverage in a separate CHIP program.
+In Virginia, this includes FAMIS MOMS pregnant women whose sixty (60) day post-partum period has ended, and FAMIS children turning 19.
+Individuals who meet these requirements and have reached age 19 or who have reached the end of their pregnancy period will be re-determined and enrolled in other coverage or, if no longer eligible, referred to Marketplace coverage.